cmcb-warwick/ShapeSpaceExplorer/README.md

-# Shape Space Explorer
+# ShapeSpaceExplorer

-Shape Space Explorer is a software package in [MATLAB](https://uk.mathworks.com/products/matlab.html).
+ShapeSpaceExplorer is a software package in [MATLAB](https://uk.mathworks.com/products/matlab.html).
 It uses a machine learning approach to understand the relationship of cell shape dynamics and cell migration behaviour.
 Our algorithm analyses cell shape from image timelapse sequences and learns the intrinsic low-dimensional structure of cell shape space.
 The resultant shape space map can be used to visualise differences in cell shape distribution following perturbation experiments and to analyse the quantitative relationships between shape and migration behaviour.
 The core of our software is a new, rapid, landmark-free shape difference measure that allows unbiased analysis of the widely varying morphologies exhibited by migrating epithelial cells.

 The software has been tested with Matlab R2022b and 2024b on Windows 10 and requires the following toolboxes:
 - Image Processing